micmejia/bible-dump/NKJV/Numbers/Num 3.md

 ###### 1
-Now these _are_ the records[^a] of Aaron and Moses when the Lord spoke with Moses on Mount Sinai.
+Now these _are_ the records of Aaron and Moses when the Lord spoke with Moses on Mount Sinai.

 ###### 2
 And these _are_ the names of the sons of Aaron: Nadab, the firstborn, and Abihu, Eleazar, and Ithamar.

 ###### 3
-These _are_ the names of the sons of Aaron, the anointed priests, [^b]whom he consecrated to minister as priests.
+These _are_ the names of the sons of Aaron, the anointed priests, whom he consecrated to minister as priests.

 ###### 4
 Nadab and Abihu had died before the Lord when they offered profane fire before the Lord in the Wilderness of Sinai; and they had no children.
 So Eleazar and Ithamar ministered as priests in the presence of Aaron their father. ## The Levites Serve in the Tabernacle